tedheikkila/tech-blog/README.md

   What is this app and what does it do:

-  This app is designed for a user who wants to a capture a user's signup/login information when they desire to post, edit, or delete a blog and/or leave comments on pre-existing blogs.
+  This app is designed for a user who wants to post, edit, or delete a blog and/or leave comments on pre-existing blogs.
+These features are contingent upon signing up to Tech Blog.

   Technologies used: Javascript, Node, MySQL, mysql2, sequelize, express, dotenv, etc (all relevent MVC npm packages; see package.json file for complete list).